Limnoria/Limnoria-doc/use/httpserver.rst

   will  bind.
 Defaults to empty.
 * :ref:`supybot.servers.http.keepAlive`: Determines whether the HTTP server will run even if has nothing to serve.
-Defaults to False, because the HTTPd might require changing the port, if it is already taken.
+Defaults to False, because the daemon might require changing the port, if it is already taken.
 * :ref:`supybot.servers.http.port`: The port the bot will bind.
 May not work if the number is below 1024.
 Defaults to 8080 (alternative HTTP port).